Skip to main content

 Park History

-Designated a Natural Park in 1997, maintaining the traditional communal access while providing conservation management for the forest and karst ecosystems.
+Designated a Natural Park on 27 February 1997, maintaining the traditional communal access while providing conservation management for the forest and karst ecosystems.
+[1]

 Major Trails And Attractions

-The Nacedero del Urederra—where an underground river emerges from the cliff face as a dramatic cascade—is the park's most visited attraction.
-The beech forest walks are spectacular in autumn.
+The Nacedero del Urederra—where underground water emerges from the limestone cliff face as a cascade into turquoise pools—is the park's most visited attraction and requires advance booking during peak periods due to visitor caps.
+[1] The beech forest walks are spectacular in autumn.
 The plateau's karst landscape offers extensive walking with geological interest.

 Visitor Facilities And Travel